travelgateX/documentation-site/content/legacy/docs/hotel-push/FAQ.md

-When all booleans are true a booking it's allowed in the specified day.
+When all booleans are true a booking is allowed in the specified day.

 When MasterOpen is false bookings are not allowed in the specified day.